Support at home

 Get information about choosing care and support from the Care Choices directory

-Find out how to employ a personal assistant on the People Plus website.
+Find out more about employing a personal assistant frim People Plus.

 Find out how to become an approved personal assistant.